What is Shellac and why is there so much confusion around it?

 The most damage can be caused by improper, rushed removal.
 Often, the removal looks the same as what we do… but it’s not.
 When you get your Shellac removed by us, you will agree.

 Another mistake is when clients peel off the product.
 Yes, that’s another sure way of damaging your nails.
 The product is bonded to your nails, forcing it off will pull layers off.

-In my honest opinion any product bonded to the nail can have some effect on it.
-Just like a hair color does have effect on the hair.
+In my honest opinion, any product bonded to the nail can have some effect on it.
+Just like a hair color does have an effect on the hair.
 The effect depends on the type of your natural nails.
-Thin, brittle nails can experience more side effects then healthy, thick nails.
-It also depends on the home care.
+Thin, brittle nails can experience more side effects than healthy, thick nails.
+It also depends on home care.
 We put our hands through a lot.
 Can you imagine washing beautifully coloured hair with dish detergent and soap multiple times a day?
 You would expect damage!
 Interestingly when people colour their hair usually they buy special, gentle shampoos and special serums and conditioners.
 When they get their nails done they are happy that they can abuse them (trust me, many of our clients confess how they use them as tools).